 Bad days?
 There are going to be bad years – the pregnancy and new baby years, the household pandemic years, the unemployment years, the marital stress years.
 A bad day is not a failure.
 A bad year may just give way to a good year.
 A whole homeschooling career of worry, as my sister in law commented, “that the kids are missing out on something” indicates nothing worse than the fact that yes – the kids will miss out on something.

 We cannot provide everything.
 We don’t have to.
-If there’s one thing that having five graduates has taught me, it’s that if kids have gumption and a strong work ethic they can get for themselves whatever it is you didn’t give them.
+If there’s one thing that having grown kids has taught me, it’s that if kids have gumption and a strong work ethic they can get for themselves whatever it is you didn’t give them.

 Besides, do you think non-homeschooled kids never miss out on things?
 Never have bad days?
 Never have to eat swill?
 What’s more, why do we assume those experiences are bad for them?
 Consider how we eat like kings here in the First World.
 Maybe, just maybe, God wants us to eat like peasants once in a while.
 I’ll get off my box of homemade soaps now.

-In twenty plus years of homeschooling, it was not my first bad day and it won’t be my last.
+With everything homeschooling demands, you are bound to have bad days.
 I know exactly when my next one will be.
 It will be the day I tell myself I am too busy to pray.

 Wrong.
 I’m too busy not to pray.